Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Convergence Rates

-Next, we construct an example to match the rate of the above analysis, essentially showing that the gradient norm bounds are tight (under the current assumptions).
+\paragraph{Lower bounds:} Next, we construct an example to match the rate of equation \eqref{eq_thm_grad}, essentially showing that this is tight under the same set of assumptions.
 We use an example from the work of \citet{drori2020complexity}.
-In particular, the difference here is that we have to deal with the perturbations added to the objective additionally.
+The difference is that we have to deal with the perturbations added to the objective.
 For $t = 0, 1, \dots, d-1$, let $e_t \in \real^d$ be the basis vector in dimension $d$, whose $t$-th coordinate is $1$, while the remaining coordinates are all zero.
 Let $f: \real^d \rightarrow \real$ be defined as { } where $h_i$ is a piece-wise quadratic function parameterized by $\alpha_i$, defined as follow: { } One can verify that for each piece above, $\nabla h_i$ is $C$-Lipschitz.
 As a result, provided that $G\le C^{-1}$, $\nabla f$ is $C$-Lipschitz, based on the definition of $f$ in equation \eqref{eq_def_f}.